 How To Move Out Of Your Share House Amicably

-Whether you’re moving out individually or as a household, leaving a share house is often a time of stress and unnecessary conflict - even for the best of friends.
-In an ideal world, everyone would agree on what it means to uphold ‘good housemate conduct’, however, in reality, all you can really do is communicate and do the right thing yourself, and hope that others will too.
+Whether you’re moving out individually or as a household, leaving a share house can be a time of stress and unnecessary conflict - even for the best of friends.
+In an ideal world, everyone would agree on what ‘good housemate conduct’ looks like, however, in reality, all you can do is communicate and try to do the right thing yourself, and hope that others do likewise.

 With that in mind, we’ve put together a few basic ways you can contribute to moving out of your share house as amicably as possible.

 GIVE APPROPRIATE NOTICE

 This one seems obvious… to most.
 But it’s surprising how many people think that “hey, so I’m moving out this weekend” is appropriate.
 Ideally, you would have mutually agreed on a notice period when you first moved in.
 But if you didn’t, somewhere between 2-4 weeks is usually the norm, depending on the circumstances and whether or not you’re an official leaseholder.
 Tenants Victoria have published some good resources for co-tenants which cover everything from lease issues to sub-tenancies.

 PACK YOUR STUFF LIKE A PRO

 We get it.
 You’re busy juggling work, study, life etc. But don’t be ‘that person’ who takes forever to pack, leaving the other housemates worrying about whether or not you’re going to get your gear out on time.
 Get organised early – have you got moving boxes?
 Packing tape?
 Help or a removalist booked in?
 Make a list and get on it.
 The quicker you get it done, the sooner you can move into your new pad and the less stressful it will be for all.